 Book reviews are subjective.
 I tend to rate books not according to how “perfect” they are, seem to be, or are said to be in general but rather to how perfect they are to me.
-I received a complimentary copy of this book for an honest review.

-My rating: 4 of 5 stars
+My rating: 5 of 5 stars

 Description: Despite her arthritis, Mary, an elderly grandmother, is determined to make one more quilt in order to pass along her spiritual legacy to her family and friends.